choonkeat/attache/README.md

 If backup remote storage is not configured, this API call will be a noop.
 If configured, the backup storage must be accessible by the same credentials as default cloud storage as the system.
 Please refer to the `BACKUP_CONFIG` configuration illustrated in `config/vhost.example.yml` file in this repository.

+By default, `backup` operation is performed synchronously.
+Set `BACKUP_ASYNC` environment variable to make it follow the same synchronicity as `delete`

 The main reason to configure a backup storage is to make the default cloud storage auto expire files; mitigating [abuse](https://github.com/choonkeat/attache/issues/13).
 You should consult the documentation of your cloud storage provider on how to setup auto expiry, e.g. [here](https://aws.amazon.com/blogs/aws/amazon-s3-object-expiration/) or [here](https://cloud.google.com/storage/docs/lifecycle)

 ## License